 I also experienced some of them, and it is not excluded that you will also live many of those experiences.

-But keep in mind that all of them, are natural manifestations, which indicate that you become aware of your unconditional self.
+All of them are natural manifestations, which indicate that you become aware of your unconditional self.

 Well, my dears, this has been the first part of the insights from the Meditation Guide for Beginners.

-If you are a meditation practitioner feel free to share with us your personal experiences.
-Every piece of information adds knowledge to each of us.
-So, are more than welcome!
+Feel free to share your personal experiences.
+Every piece of information adds knowledge to us, so they are welcome!

 You can continue reading the second part of the guide by accessing the link below.